Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 3 November 2025 21.30.10 UTC
+- WIB: Senin, 3 November 2025 22.29.49 UTC
-- WITA: Senin, 3 November 2025 22.30.10 UTC
+- WITA: Senin, 3 November 2025 23.29.49 UTC
-- WIT: Senin, 3 November 2025 23.30.10 UTC
+- WIT: Selasa, 4 November 2025 00.29.49 UTC

 Kutipan Inspiratif:
-"Success and failure are both part of life.
-Both are not permanent."
+"It is during our darkest moments that we must focus to see the light."

-Kategori: success
+Kategori: inspirational